 Tarleton State University's Social Work Program's Title IV-E Child Welfare Training Project is a federally funded initiative to reintegrate the social work profession into child welfare by offering stipends to students interested in working within the child welfare system.
 The purpose of the program is to train professional social work practitioners for child welfare work.

-After graduation, the BSW degree graduate will work in Child Protective Services (CPS) with a starting salary of $32,000 plus exceptional benefits.
+After graduation, the BSW degree graduate will work in Child Protective Services (CPS) with an estimated starting salary of $32,000 plus exceptional benefits.

 Misty Smith, MSSW, LMSW

 O.A.
 Grant Building, Room 341

 Interested BSW students must meet all requirements for admission to the social work program and submit:

 - A personal resume reflecting education, volunteer experience, and work experience

 - A two- to three-page essay describing the applicant’s interest in and commitment to public child welfare work